Jim Russell (cartoonist): Biography

 Russell also wrote film reviews and other articles, was a radio and television personality, a publisher of dancing and music magazines and ran two travel agencies.

 In 1924, Russell was one of the founders of the Black and White Artists' Club.
 He succeeded Cross as president in 1955–57, then again in 1965–73.
 He won the Club's first Silver Stanley in 1985 for his contribution to black and white art, was appointed its patron in 1984 and a life member in 1991.
 In 1993 he was elected a member of the United States National Cartoonists Society, the only Australian ever to receive this honour.

 Personal

-Russell married Lillian "Billie" Brann (d.
-1995) in 1931; they had a daughter Judith Aileen.
+Russell married Lillian "Billie" Brann (died 1995) in 1931; they had a daughter Judith Aileen.
 He died 15 August 2001.

 Recognition

 In 1978 he was awarded the MBE, then later the AM.

 The Australian Cartoonist's Association Silver Stanley Award is now known as the Jim Russell Award and is awarded to a cartoonist for services to the cartooning industry.
 Russell was their longtime secretary (then known as the Black and White Artists' Club).